kpalin/pyhuddinge/README.rst

    :target: https://codecov.io/gh/kpalin/pyhuddinge

-Python interface for computing huddinge distance from python code
+Python interface for computing huddinge distance from python code.
+This version does not compute huddinge distance for gapped kmers (since underlying MODER does not either)